vlmillet/llvm-jit-pdb/README.md

 Finally, you can check both the JITPDBMemoryManager::Status and console output for better information on what is going on.

 ### I reach the memory code/data size limitation, what can I do ?
+A new tool called "jitpdb-genmemcpp.exe" is available for you to generate your own EMBEDDED_DLL.cpp and EMBEDDED_PDB.cpp to replace the one by default in this repo.
+These files contains embedded .dll/.pdb templates.
+By default they provide approximately 16MB of memory for jit.
+See "jitpdb-genmemcpp.exe" usage.

+But my personal advices would be :

 If your **data** reaches the limit, I would try to replace static allocations by some heap allocations (when it comes to JIT, we are  generally not that picky on where memory is).
-If you really are stuck, you can help me providing a custom .DLL generator because I have little time to devote to this with my other projects (the .DLL embedded inside the code has been first generated with huge empty .ASM file, and oddly I can't make masm generate a larger one without freezing for decades).

-If your **code** reaches the limit, my advice would be (not only for the JIT, but in your life in general) to split your code into different reusable JIT modules (and so multiple JITPDBMemoryManager with 10MB memory each).
-As I said my biggest module reaches only 4% of 5MB in my personal project and I'm really confident for the future as I like to split stuff into specialized Modules for clarity.
+If your **code** reaches the limit, my advice would be (not only for the JIT, but in your life in general) to split your code into different reusable JIT modules (and so multiple JITPDBMemoryManager with 16MB memory each).
+As I said my biggest module reaches only 9% of 8MB in my personal project and I'm really confident for the future as I like to split stuff into specialized Modules for clarity.
-Another way to get around that, is to simplify bring back that large memory inside the native C++ part of your project.
+Another way to get around that, more advanced but a cool feature, is to transpile your most stable code to native code.

 # Support / Donation